Toquay Reef Surf Break

 Best Forecast Surf Conditions for Toquay Reef this week:

-The surf forecast for Toquay Reef over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Saturday (Jul 18) at 4PM.
-The primary swell is predicted to be 0.8m and 13s period.
-The wind is predicted to be glassy as the swell arrives.
+The surf forecast for Toquay Reef over the next 16 days: The first swell (rated 1 star or higher) is forecast to arrive on Wednesday (Aug 19) at 7PM.
+The primary swell is predicted to be 0.4m and 15s period with a secondary swell of 0.1m and 7s.
+The wind is predicted to be cross-offshore as the swell arrives.

 Wave TypeTime (AEST) & Date Wave Height & Period